Tenrec-Builders/pi-scan/README.md

 # pi-scan

 Pi Scan is a simple and robust controller for book scanners.
-It was designed to work with the [http://diybookscanner.org/archivis](Archivist book scanner).
+It was designed to work with the [Archivist book scanner](http://diybookscanner.org/archivist).
 For questions or help, visit the [forum](http://diybookscanner.org/forum) or email help at tenrec dot builders.

 # Requirements